samsorrel/mdn-content/files/en-us/learn_web_development/extensions/server-side/django/development_environment/index.md

 You can use any Python version supported by your target Django release.
 For Django 5.0 the allowed versions are Python 3.10 to 3.12 (see [FAQ:Installation](https://docs.djangoproject.com/en/5.0/faq/install/#what-python-version-can-i-use-with-django)).

-The Django project _recommends_ (and "officially supports") using the newest available version of the supported Python release.
+The Django project _recommends_ (and "officially supports") using the newest available version of the supported Python release ([v3.13 at the time of this writing](https://devguide.python.org/versions/)).

 #### Where can we download Django?